arikarchmer/Personal-Website/README.md

     - Various Hacks
     - Fantasy Football (unfinished)

-# This project was created as a beginning showcase for my ability to apply class knowledge to my code.
+# This website was created as a beginning showcase for my ability to apply class knowledge to my code.